1000 South London Citizens show people power at local assembly

 More of the powerful commitments secured on the night include:

-- Plans for a disused building to become 27 temporary accommodation units for people who are homeless
+- Plans for a disused building to become 27 temporary accommodation units in South West London for people who are homeless

-- Plans for three NHS-owned sites for genuinely affordable housing
+- Plans for three NHS-owned sites in South East London for the development of genuinely affordable housing

-- Commitment for a new partnership to support pregnant women who are migrants and at risk of destitution
+- Commitment from hospital trusts for a new partnership to support pregnant women who are migrants and at risk of destitution

-- St George’s Hospital Trust and an Integrated Care Board (ICB) accrediting as Living Wage employers
+- St George’s Hospital Trust accrediting as Living Wage employer and South East Integrated Care Board (ICB) accrediting and Living Wage and Living Pensions employers

-- Continued support for the Be Well programme which is about relational work in civic institutions to tackle loneliness and promote wellbeing
+- Continued support for the Be Well programme which builds a relational culture in civic institutions to tackle loneliness and promote wellbeing

 I’m really pleased to be at the South London Citizens' health assembly.
 There is a buzz in the room.
 People coming together really multiplies the impact we have!
 Grassroots organising, people are given the platform to make the changes they want to see in their community.
 When you are alone, you don’t have this connection, and you feel like no one can hear you, but through working together, you see how it is possible to make a change.